-These bite-sized morsels of sweetness are perfect for any occasion.
-And if you’re baking for the holidays, these are the wonderful treat to add to your Christmas cookie box.
-My no dairy gluten free coconut macaroons use just 5 ingredients (or 6 if you dip them in chocolate) and 25 minutes of your time.
+Soft, chewy, dairy free and gluten free coconut macaroons ready in just 25 minutes.
+Perfect for holiday cookie boxes, gifting, or a sweet treat with tea!
+If you’re baking for the holidays, these coconut macaroons are a wonderful treat to add to your Christmas cookie box.
+My no dairy, gluten free coconut macaroons use just 5 ingredients (6 if you dip them in chocolate) and only 25 minutes of your time, making them a quick and delicious holiday favourite.

 Why I Made This Recipe